 Fast Fact

-Within months of reintroducing the original formula as Coca-Cola Classic, the company experienced a significant increase in sales, underscoring the profound impact of consumer sentiment on product success.
+Within months of reintroducing the original formula as “Classic,” the company experienced a significant surge in sales, underscoring the power of consumer sentiment and brand legacy in driving product success.

 Author's Detail: